qmeng222/Understand-Node/BigWordAlert.md

   - The rendered template is returned to the client via an HTTP response.
 - REST (Representational State Transfer): an architectural style for building APIs (so when we look at the URL, we understand what it's doing).
 - SQL (Structured Query Language): a type of relational database.
-- NoSQL (Not Only SQL): a type of non-relational database that enables flexible data storage and retrieval for unstructured data. eg: MongoDB
+- NoSQL (Not Only SQL): a type of non-relational database that enables flexible data storage and retrieval for unstructured data. eg: MongoDB.
+- stack (one builds upon another): the combination of all technologies used to build a software.
+- MEAN (MongoDB, Express, AngularJS, and NodeJS) stack: all JavaScript-based
+  - [x] MongoDB (pantry): The pantry in the kitchen is like a database where all the ingredients are stored.
+In the same way, MongoDB stores and retrieves data.
+  - [x] Express (waiter): The waiter takes the order from the customer and communicates it to the kitchen (the database layer that interacts with the database, such as querying, inserting, updating, and deleting data).
+In the same way, Express receives requests from the client and communicates with the NodeJS server.
+  - [x] AngularJS (tablet menu): The tablet menu allows the customers to see what food is available, and select what they want to order.
+In the same way, AngularJS presents the data to the user in a way that is easy to understand and navigate (UI in the browser).
+  - [x] NodeJS (chef): The chef prepares the food and sends it to the customer.
+In the same way, NodeJS handles the HTTP req & res, retrieves the data from MongoDB (pantry), and sends it to the client via Express (waiter).